The Board

 Carrie Greenwood (she/her/hers) has a passion for promoting empowerment and leadership for ALL people, especially youth and women with disabilities.
 She expresses her passion through her work and volunteer activities.
 Carrie currently works for the Kansas Youth Empowerment Academy (KYEA) in Topeka, KS, which is a non-profit organization that works to educate, mentor, and support youth with disabilities in Kansas.
-She has served as the Program Coordinator for the past twelve years and previously served as the Outreach Coordinator for four years prior to that.
-Carrie also serves as the President/CEO of Ms. Wheelchair Kansas, Inc. and is the treasurer for Ms. Wheelchair America, Inc. She currently serves as the Chairperson of the Association of Youth Leadership Forums (AYLF).
+She currently serves as the Executive Director, but served as Program Coordinator and Outreach Coordinator for 20 years prior to that.
+Carrie also serves as the President/CEO of Ms. Wheelchair Kansas, Inc. She currently serves as the Chairperson of the Association of Youth Leadership Forums (AYLF).
 Carrie has been a part of helping to plan Disability Caucuses in Kansas since 2005.
 Carrie holds an Associate of Applied Science degree in Design Technology from Washburn University.
-She is also a graduate of the Kansas Youth Leadership Forum, served as Ms. Wheelchair Kansas 2004, received the YWCA of Topeka Women of Excellence Award in 2008, and was one of Topeka’s 2013 20 Under 40 Honorees.
+She is also a graduate of the Kansas Youth Leadership Forum, served as Ms. Wheelchair Kansas 2004, was a YWCA of Topeka Women of Excellence Award nominee in 2008 and 2024, was one of Topeka’s 2013 20 Under 40 Honorees, was awarded the Judy Hoit Legacy Award from the Ms. Wheelchair America organization, and was selected as an “Everything Woman” for KSNT News in 2024.
 In her free time, Carrie enjoys listening to music, volunteering at her church, reading a good fiction book, shopping, and spending time with friends and family.

 Towanda, KS